Student activism: Iran

+Ireland

+On the 3rd of May 2024 pro-Palestinian protesters set up dozens of tents in Fellows’ Square, similar to actions in the US, Europe and India in response to Israel’s war against Hamas in Gaza.
+These protests were led by the student union from Trinity College Dublin.
+The encampment ended after five days.
+During the encampment, the Book of Kells exhibition was blocked.
+After the protest Trinity College pledged to divest from Israeli companies.

 Israel

 In Israel the students were amongst the leading figures in the 2011 Israeli social justice protests that grew out of the Cottage cheese boycott.

 Japan

 Japanese student movement began during the Taishō Democracy, and grew in activity after World War II.
 One such event was the Anpo Protests, which occurred in 1960, in opposition to the Anpo treaty.
 In the subsequent student uprising in 1968, leftist activists barricaded themselves in universities, resulting in armed conflict with the Japanese police force.
 Some wider causes were supported including opposition to the Vietnam War and apartheid, and for the acceptance of the hippie lifestyle.

 Malaysia

 Since the amendment of Section 15 of the Universities and University Colleges Act 1971 (UUCA) in 1975, students were barred from being members of, and expressing support or opposition to, any political parties or "any organization, body or group of persons which the Minister, after consultation with the Board, has specified in writing to the Vice-Chancellor to be unsuitable to the interests and well-being of the students or the University."
 However, in October 2011, the Court of Appeal ruled that the relevant provision in Section 15 UUCA was unconstitutional due to Article 10 of the Federal Constitution pertaining to freedom of expression.

 Since the act prohibiting students from expressing "support, sympathy or opposition" to any political party was enacted in 1971, Malaysian students have repeatedly demanded that the ban on political involvement be rescinded.
 The majority of students are not interested in politics because they are afraid that the universities will take action against them.
 The UUCA (also known by its Malaysian acronym AUKU) not however been entirely successful in eliminating student activism and political engagement.

 In Kuala Lumpur on 14 April 2012, student activists camped out at Independence Square and marched against a government loan program that they said charged students high interest rates and left them with debt.

 The largest student movement in Malaysia is the Solidariti Mahasiswa Malaysia (SMM; Student Solidarity of Malaysia).
 This is a coalition group that represents numerous student organizations.
 Currently, SMM is actively campaigning against the UUCA and a free education at primary, secondary and tertiary level.